-The performance criteria used in executive incentive plans are set out in the Remuneration Report (on pages 58 and 59 of the 2016 Annual Report).
+The performance criteria used in executive incentive plans are set out in the Remuneration section B.1.4.
+(Please also refer to note 26 in the Company's 2019 Annual Report and Accounts).

-For jobholders whose professional activities have a material impact on the Company's risk profile, a number of mechanisms are included to ensure remuneration does not encourage excessive risk taking:
+For employees whose professional activities have a material impact on the Company's risk profile, a number of mechanisms are included to ensure remuneration does not encourage excessive risk taking:

-- Total performance-related variable remuneration is based on a combination of the assessment of the performance of the individual, the business unit concerned and the overall result of the Company. - Incentive plans have stretching yet achievable targets, taking account of the Company's Operational Plan which is set with reference to the risk appetite with input from the Risk Function. - Incentive award funding is subject to risk adjustment for exposure to current and future risks, taking into account the Company risk profile and cost of capital.
-An adjustment can take place prior to the payment of Annual Bonus awards, and prior to the vesting of long-term incentive award cycles. - A portion of variable remuneration in line with legal requirements is subject to deferral to ensure it is aligned with longer-term risk management.
-The percentage that is deferred, the type of deferred award(s) and the length of the deferral period are determined by taking into account regulatory requirements, the level of the jobholder and the business context.
+- Total performance-related variable remuneration is based on a combination of the assessment of the performance of the individual, the business unit concerned and the overall result of the Company - Incentive plans have stretching yet achievable targets, taking account of the Company's Operational Plan which is set with reference to the risk appetite with input from the Risk Function - Incentive award funding is subject to risk adjustment for exposure to current and future risks, taking into account the Company risk profile and cost of capital.
+An adjustment can take place prior to the payment of annual bonus awards, and prior to the vesting of long-term incentive award cycles - A portion of variable remuneration in line with legal requirements is subject to deferral to ensure it is aligned with longer-term risk management.
+The percentage that is deferred, the type of deferred award(s) and the length of the deferral period are determined by taking into account regulatory requirements, the level of the employee and the business context.